 I came to the conclusion that this man is the goofiest coconut in existence.
 He’s always wiggling about and/or joking around.
 He’s funny, energetic, and such a joy to watch.
 He just has this bright aura around him and he's a favorite of many.

 Now, this last guy really demanded my attention.
 For some reason, he peaked my interest the moment I saw him.
 My final pick is Taemin from SHINee.
 Look at him posing like the Kpop king that he is....

 This beauty of a man is about 7 months younger than me.
 He kept showing up at the end of everyone's SuperM solo video.
 I was curious as to who he was.
 One of my favorite looks on him was this black & blue outfit.
 The way he looks deep into the camera hits different.
 This man has a stare that could pierce your soul.
 He has this unique and otherworldly vibe to him.
 Then I heard him sing...he voice is like a sinful angel.
 His dance skills are on their own level like in this SuperM Dance Performance Video (Taemin's part is around 1:50)

 He has his own style that no one can copy and I greatly respect that.
 I had to go find more videos of him.
 I found that he's not just this untouchable superstar.
 Taemin is someone who will go far in this industry.
 There’s something special about him.
 I want to know what goes on in his head when he’s performing, writing a song, and/or shooting for a video.
 I admire his creativity and how humble he is.
 He’s also super honest and has an incredible work ethic.
 He constantly inspires me to find my passion.
 I know he's going to continue to grow and I'll be here watching in awe.
 Because of these reasons & more, Taemin has become one of my favorite people.
 Enjoy this playlist of Taemin as well:

 So, does age really matter in the Kpop community?
 Maybe you have a different answer.
-Let me know what you think?
-Also, who are some of your favorite K-music artist and why?
+Let me know what you think.
+Also, who are some of your favorite K-music artists and why?